gabswb/ros-autopilot/README.md

-# Perception of Surrounding Environment for Navigation Decision of Autonomous Vehicles
+# Perception and Decision-Making for Autonomous Driving
 ## Build
 ### Requirements
 - install packages listed in `requirements.txt`